ishakkhanbd/ishakkhanbd/README.md

 Hi there, this is the repository of Md Ishak Khan (ishakkhanbd).
 I hold a PhD in Mechanical Engineering and work in the semiconductor industry.
 My expertise lies in 3 areas: **Mechanical Design, FEA, and Machine Learning**.
-Please feel free to explore my repositories to have an idea about my design, simulatin,and programming portfolio.
+Please feel free to explore my repositories to have an idea about my design, simulation,and programming portfolio.
-For constructive critisim, please feel free to reach out to ishak.buet@gmail.com.
+For constructive criticism, please feel free to reach out to ishak.buet@gmail.com.

 **Repository 1: Mechanical Design (SolidWorks):** https://github.com/ishakkhanbd/SolidWorks-Projects